 Include Useful Information

 Each store location page should include a map embed, a list of nearby store locations, store hours, address, and contact information.
-It’s also a good idea to include “get directions” and “text to mobile” and “click to call” features so that if your users are coming from mobile devices, they can quickly get directions to your location or call you.
+It’s also a good idea to add “get directions” and “text to mobile” and “click to call” features so that if your users are coming from mobile devices, they can quickly get directions to your location or call you.
 And if they’re coming to you from a desktop, they can easily have that information sent to their phone.

 Add Helpful Features

 If your stores host events, make sure to include a calendar or list of upcoming events.
 (If you do, use the Event Schema.)
 Add information about any coupons and sales.
 If you require a coupon to use in-store, add it, so people have the option to print it and bring it with them.
-If you have an app, include a link to each app marketplace so people can easily download the app to access exclusive coupons to use in store.
+If you have an app, include a link to each app marketplace so people can easily download the app to access exclusive coupons to use in-store.

 Add the names and photos of managers and other key employees.
 This way, people know who to look for and who to contact if they have issues or questions.

 Add photos of the inside and outside of the store.
 Also, consider adding a video of the store location.